Skip to main content

 Delays in homelessness reviews

 Your client might have the right to a review of a decision about their homelessness application.
-If they do request a review, the local authority normally needs to notify them of a decision within 56 days.
+When someone requests a review, the local authority normally needs to notify them of a decision within 56 days.

 Either your client or the local authority could request an extension to this deadline.
 For example, to gather further evidence or to allow more time for inquiries.
 As long as both parties agree, it is not normally a problem.

-You can help your client complain to their local authority about a delay issuing a decision on review beyond the first 56 days (or any agreed extension).
-As with any complaint to a local authority, you can escalate the complaint to the Ombudsman if you need to.
+You can help your client complain to their local authority about a delay issuing a decision on review beyond the first 56 days, or any agreed extension.
+As with any complaint to a local authority, you can then escalate the complaint to the Ombudsman if you need to.

 You could also explain the option of judicial review to your client.
-The merits of their claim could depend on the length of the delay, and the impact the delay is having on them.
+The merits of their claim and their chances of success could depend on the length of the delay, and how severe an impact the delay is causing.

 Find out more about complaints to the Local Government and Social Care Ombudsman and judicial review of decisions in homelessness cases on Shelter Legal.